AntonyBrd/weather-simulation/readme.md

 Very simple step, using basic Python.

+## Code description

+Dealing with weather simulation, we need to defined a set of concepts:

+- a city is defined by the following attributes: name, country, coordinate (lat/lon), elevation.
+- the weather in a city makes sense only at a specific moment.
+Here is the attribute list for weather: city, date, conditions, pressure, temperature, and humidity.

+Each concept has its own class, its own file, and its own objective.

+#### city.py

+The city file is responsible for the web service call, to get city coordinates.

+#### weather.py

+The weather file handles the simulation, all the random aspect of the application and all the business rules.

+#### main.py

+This script launches the application by reading json input data from the data directory.
+For each city being in the input file, it simulates the weather and write the result into a file.
+The process is done 10 times increase the outfile file size.

 ## How to improve this application

 There are many ways to improve this project, let's try to make it smarter.